 - 1. Employees will work an additional thirty (30) minutes per day for each of the fourteen (14) days in a three (3) week period.
 The fifteenth (15th) day in the three (3) week period will be a day of rest and will be referred to as compressed time off or CTO. - 2.
 There will be no overtime incurred in increasing the normal work day by thirty (30) minutes per day.
 Any additional time over the thirty (30) minutes per day will be as regular overtime. - 3.
-By mutual agreement of the employee and the supervisor, the thirty (30) minutes per day may be made up by any or all of the following; starting before the regular hours of work; working longer than the regular hours of work; working a shorter lunch hour. - 4.
+By mutual agreement of the employee and the supervisor, the thirty (30) minutes per day may be made up by any or all of the following: starting before the regular hours of work; working longer than the regular hours of work; working a shorter lunch hour. - 4.
 There will be no change in the calculation of any accruals; e.g., sick leave, vacation leave. - 5.
 The CTO day shall normally be on a Monday or Friday within the three week period.
-Other days may be mutually agreed as a CTO day. - 6.
+Other days may be mutually agreed as a CTO day. - Employees who use sick leave, vacation or banked time during a three week period, may still take their scheduled CTO and make up the missed CTO hours from either the applicable sick, vacation or overtime banks. - 7.
+For the three (3) Statutory Holidays between Christmas and New Year's, December 25th and 26th and January 1st, employees can work to make up additional CTO time, beyond 1⁄2 hour per day. - 8.
 Every reasonable effort will be made to take the CTO on the mutually agreed CTO day.
-However, from time to time, for operational reasons, or by employee request, and as mutually agreed, the CTO may be taken on other than the normally assigned day; or taken in the next two week period.
+However, from time to time, for operational reasons, or by employee request, and as mutually agreed, the CTO may be taken on other than the normally assigned day; or taken in the next two (2) week period. - 9.
+Departments may set "blackout periods" during which time CTO days will be suspended.
+CTO will resume after the "blackout period" is over. - 10.
+The parties agree that where the compressed work week is implemented, in each case, it will be on a one-year trial basis, at which time the program will either be confirmed or cancelled.

-- 7. The parties agree that where the compressed work week is implemented, in each case, it will be on a one-year trial basis, at which time the program will either be confirmed or cancelled. - 8.
-The parties agree that the implementation of a compressed work week will not result in additional costs to the University and will not result in a diminution of services. - 9.
+- 11. The parties agree that the implementation of a compressed work week will not result in additional costs to the University and will not result in a diminution of services. - 12.
 The parties agree that employees will be encouraged to utilize the day off to schedule medical, dental and other appointments.